M4-Park-Checklist/m4-parks-backend/README.md

 ## Acknowledgments

-  - Technical direction and consultation provded by [Jamison Ordway](https://github.com/jamisonordway) and [Chris Simmons](https://github.com/cjsim89)
+  - Technical direction and consultation provded by [Jeremiah Black](https://github.com/jeremiahblackol)
   - This project completed by Mod 3 students at [Turing School of Software and Design](https://turing.edu/)